• Skip to primary navigation

 Ploughman's Open Sandwich

 Happy National Sandwich Day everyone!
-I had no idea there was such a day (3rd November) until the good people at Branston got in touch and asked me to create a sandwich in celebration of this yearly event!
+I had no idea there was such a day (3rd November) until the good people at Branston got in touch and asked me to create a sandwich to celebrate!

-Growing up there was always a jar of Branston Pickle in our fridge and if you were having cheese it was unthinkable not to have some with it!
+Growing up there was always a jar of Branston Pickle in our fridge and if you were having cheese it was unthinkable not to have some without it!

-These days there is a much wider variety of pickles and chutneys on the market but Branston has still remained a staple in our fridge over the years.
+These days, there is a much wider variety of pickles and chutneys on the market but Branston has remained a staple in our fridge over the years.

 Ploughman's Open Sandwich